reh3376/plc-gbt/docs/ai-task-changes-03.md

 This document consolidates all improvement suggestions from the previous analyses into a single, actionable improvement plan for the AI Task Orchestrator files.

 > **Update:** All phases of the improvement plan have been successfully completed.
 The Python implementation has been fully modularized, documentation enhanced, and all quality improvements implemented.
+A line-level summary of every lifecycle change is available in [`docs/ai-task-change-log.md`](./ai-task-change-log.md) for quick reference.

 ## Executive Summary